alyssahondrade/Project1/README.md

 The nutritional values of interest will be reduced to the minimum required for calculating the "health" score: `calories`, `saturated fat`, `sugar`, and `protein`.

 ## Approach
+### Fields
+#### Minimum required
+1. The recipe ID and name, for identification purposes.
+2. Measure of recipe popularity, such as likes or ratings, converted to a common scoring system as required.
+3. The minimum nutritional values outlined in the scope (`calories`, `saturated fat`, `sugar`, `protein`) with units preferably in `grams`.
+Or, if the absolute value is not available, the `Percent of Daily Values (PDV)`.
+4. Meal type classified to a single meal type, i.e. `breakfast` OR `lunch` OR `dinner`.
+The type must be mutually exclusive.
+5. Cuisine, as with the meal type.

+#### Additional
+1.

 ### Food.com
 1. Import `RAW_recipes.csv` and `RAW_interactions.csv` as `food_df` and `interactions_df` respectively.
 2. Extract __ratings__ from

+### UNCATEGORISED
+- Divide the nutritional values by the `servings` column.

 ## Decision Points
 1. __Food.com meal types__. `dinner-party` is used in lieu of `dinner`, as it does not exist in the tag list.
 2. __Negative WW Smart Points__.
 Although the WW Smart Points system does not allow for negative points, calculated negative values are allowed to present a wider range of values.

 ## Analysis